hostealo-org/NeoProtect-Module-for-WHMCS/README.md

 1. **Clone the Repository**

-   Clone or download the repository into your WHMCS /modules/addons/ directory.
+   Clone or download the repository into your WHMCS `/modules/addons/` directory.

+2. **Name the Module Folder**

+   Ensure the addon’s folder is named exactly `neoprotect_module`.
+WHMCS will not detect the module if the folder name differs.

-2. **Configure API Key**
+3. **Configure API Key**

    Open the `ajax.php` file and go to line 8.
 Replace the placeholder API key with your actual NeoProtect API key:
    ```php
    $api_key = "YOUR_NEOPROTECT_API_KEY_HERE";
    ```

-3. **Set the IP Range**
+4. **Set the IP Range**

-   Open the `neoprotect_module.php` file and locate lines 54 and 64.
-Configure these lines to specify the IP range for your deployment.
+   Open the `neoprotect_module.php` file and locate line 36.
+Configure these lines to specify the IP prefixes for your deployment.
-   For example, if your IP range starts with `45.`, set these lines to cover that entire range (e.g., all IPs starting with `45.`).
+   For example, if your IP range starts with `45.`, add `'45'` to the `$allowedIpPrefixes` array.

-4. **Ensure WHMCS Compatibility**
+5. **Ensure WHMCS Compatibility**

    - Make sure your WHMCS installation is properly configured.
    - Verify that the server has cURL enabled in PHP to handle API requests.

 ## Usage